-What makes this team so consistently successful, regardless of changing players, captains and coaches?
-As with most organisations, there are many parts that contribute to their success, but an important factor is leadership and leadership development.
+What makes the All Blacks so successful, regardless of changing players, captains and coaches?
+As with most organisations, there are many parts that contribute to their success, but an important factor is leadership development.

-So let’s talk about the key areas; what it takes to develop an inspirational leader with people that will follow you and willingly go the extra mile.
+So let’s talk about the key areas; what it takes to develop inspirational leaders with people that will follow you and willingly go the extra mile.

 Most real estate agencies are either power-oriented or achievement-oriented.
 How they perform can vary based on the leader and leadership style.